-CE Awareness Day 18th March 2023
+CE Awareness Day 18th March 2024

-The National Child Exploitation Awareness Day aims to highlight the issues surrounding CE; encouraging everyone to think, spot and speak out against abuse and adopt a zero tolerance to adults developing inappropriate relationships with children, or children exploiting and abusing their peers.
+The National Child Exploitation Awareness Day aims to highlight the issues surrounding CE; encouraging everyone to Think Twice, Think Abuse.

 What is Child Exploitation?

 It is NOT OK for someone to expect you or your friends to do things you don’t want to do sexually.
-Listen to your instinct; if it doesn’t feel right #SaySomething:
+Listen to your instinct; if it doesn’t feel right

 NWG Child Exploitation Awareness Day